slavakurilyak/awesome-ai-agents/README.md

 1. **Groq**: GroqCloud API endpoints support tool use for programmatic execution of specified operations through requests with explicitly defined operations, allowing Groq API model endpoints to deliver structured JSON output that can be used to directly invoke functions from desired codebases; these following models powered by Groq all support tool use: `llama3-70b`, `llama3-8b`, `mixtral-8x7b`, `gemma-7b-it`; parallel tool calling is enabled for both Llama3 models | [docs](https://console.groq.com/docs/tool-use) | [announcement](https://twitter.com/GroqInc/status/1775634099849322632)

-## AI Agents + Specialized Model Providers

-Here's an awesome list of agentic models that you can use to save yourself time without implementating memory and knowledge bases yourself:

-1. **Assistants API by OpenAI**: The Assistants API facilitates the development of AI agents, offering tools such as Code Interpretation and Function calling for embedding advanced, intelligent functionalities within applications | [API docs](https://platform.openai.com/docs/assistants/overview)

 ## AI Agents + Prompt Engineering

 Here's an awesome list of agent-friendly prompt engineering techniques: